Jamba15/Spectral-regularization-teacher-student/README.md

 To install all dependencies run `pip install -r requirements.txt`

+The so called Spectral Layer and the Structural Pruning functions employed can be installed using `pip install spectraltools`.
+For further details go to [SpectralTools](https://github.com/Jamba15/SpectralTools) GitHub page.

 ### Plot the results
 To plot the result in the paper run the python file `main_results.py`.
 The code contains three different section that can be commented depending on the desired results.
 More specifically, the *first section* reproduces the histograms of the